brian14708/wh-briefings/presidential-actions/2021-09/2021-09-07-memorandum-on-the-continuation-of-the-exercise-of-certain-authorities-under-the-trading-with-the-enemy-act.md

 modified_time: 2021-09-07 13:01:22-04:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/09/07/memorandum-on-the-continuation-of-the-exercise-of-certain-authorities-under-the-trading-with-the-enemy-act/
 published_time: 2021-09-07 13:01:21-04:00
-title: Memorandum on the Continuation of the Exercise of Certain Authorities Under the Trading With the Enemy Act
+title: "Memorandum on the Continuation of the Exercise of Certain Authorities Under\
+  \ the Trading With the Enemy\_Act"
 ---

 Presidential Determination